GNBD/NENE-Helper/README.md

 ## 🚀 Project Overview

-**NENE HELPER (also known as NENE LAUNCHER)** is a powerful tool designed to help anyone set up and manage a Minecraft Java Edition server quickly and easily.
+**NENE HELPER (also known as NENE LAUNCHER)** is a tool designed to help you set up and manage a Minecraft Java Edition server quickly and easily.
 It automatically fetches the latest server core through the PaperMC API (or custom API), and provides a user-friendly Web GUI built with Python and HTML/CSS.

-No complex commands are needed.
-Just click, and your server is ready.
+### 🚧 Work In Progress
+> **This project is still under active development.**
+> If you encounter any bugs or have suggestions, please feel free to open an issue on the **[GitHub Issues]** tab at any time.
+Your feedback makes this tool better!

 ![스크린샷 2025-11-23 193858](https://github.com/user-attachments/assets/7ffcff58-54e5-4114-921c-e6a18e035c66)